issacnitin/cas3/README.md

 What rule should be applied – Is whether the corresponding cell should be set, unset or flipped in value.
 RuleResult does this.

-<ins>Dimensions</ins>:
+### Dimensions

 Number of dimensions of the universe is unknown.
 We need to generate for increasing numbers, starting at 3 (since we live in 3 dimensions)

 State space search:
-Stop the search if successive applications of rule is not producing the next prime number in sequence (2,3,5,7,11,13...)
+Stop the search if successive applications of rule is not producing the next prime number in sequence (1,2,3,5,7,11,13...)

+## Current status

+Using a Core-i5 laptop, it can generate rules upto maybe 7th dimension if you run it long enough.
+No, we haven't found a rule which produce prime numbers.
+I have a feeling it requires 137 dimensions :)